DraconDev/tiles/plan.md

 be able to click on the tabs we open with ctrl t and mmb

-add icons to sidebar places such as home,
+add icons to sidebar places such as home, downloads, documents, etc, persis change we make here